High School Diploma Program

 Independent Study Options and Online Courses

-ISB students who are particularly self-motivated and who have demonstrated strength in managing their academic and extracurricular commitments may wish to engage in a course that helps them develop as independent learners.
-There are several new independent study options available for the coming year, described in detail in the section of this guide entitled “Directed Independent Study at ISB.”
+ISB students who are particularly self-motivated and who have demonstrated strength in managing their academic and Co-curricular commitments may wish to engage in a course that helps them develop as independent learners.
+There are several independent study options available, described in detail in the section of this guide entitled “Directed Independent Study at ISB.”
 Enrollment in an independent study requires case-by-case approval.
 Students must discuss options with counselors and teachers before submitting a request for independent study.

 ISB offers a broad selection of external examinations.
 These include final examinations for all Advanced Placement (AP) and International Baccalaureate (IB) courses taught and transcripted by ISB (including approved online courses taken through Pamoja or Virtual High School).